STRAUSS, Sylvia (Pearson)

 STRAUSS - Sylvia (nee Pearson)

 October 20, 2018.
-Beloved wife of the late David Strauss, loving mother of Leslie (Michael) Murphy, and Marc Strauss; sister of Esther Okun; cherished grandmother of Adam, Melissa, and Nicole; also survived by three great-grandchildren.
+Beloved wife of the late David Strauss, loving mother of Leslie (Michael) Murphy, and Marc Strauss; sister of Esther Okun; cherished grandmother of Adam, Melissa, and Nicole; also survived by 3 great-grandchildren.
 Services will be private.
-Memorials may be made to St. Jude's or Hospice Foundation of WNY.
+Memorials may be made to St. Judes or Hospice Foundation of WNY.
 Share your condolences: www.mesnekoff.com.
 Arrangements by MESNEKOFF FUNERAL HOME

 Funeral Home: